Mindy Kaling: 2002–2004: Career beginnings

 While a 19-year-old sophomore at Dartmouth, Kaling was an intern on Late Night with Conan O'Brien.
-Kaling has said that she never saw a family like hers on TV, which gave her a dual perspective she uses in her writing.
+She has said that she never saw a family like hers on TV, which gave her a dual perspective she uses in her writing.
 She thinks the "everyone against me" mentality is what she learned as a child of immigrants.
 She named her Mindy Project character Mindy Lahiri after author Jhumpa Lahiri.

-After college, Kaling moved to Brooklyn, New York.
-Kaling said one of her worst job experiences was as a production assistant for three months on the Crossing Over With John Edward psychic show.
+After college, she moved to Brooklyn, New York.
+She said one of her worst job experiences was as a production assistant for three months on the Crossing Over With John Edward psychic show.
 She described it as "depressing."
-During this same time, Kaling performed stand-up comedy.
+During this same time, she performed stand-up comedy.

 Kaling devised her stage name after discovering while doing stand-up comedy that emcees would have trouble pronouncing her last name, Chokalingam, and sometimes made jokes about it.
-She toured solo as well as with Craig Robinson before he was on The Office.

-In August 2002, Kaling portrayed Ben Affleck in an off-Broadway play called Matt & Ben, which she co-wrote with her best friend from college, Brenda Withers—who played Matt Damon.
-The play was named one of Time magazine's "Top Ten Theatrical Events of The Year" and was "a surprise hit" at the 2002 New York International Fringe Festival.
+She toured solo and with Craig Robinson, who was later a fellow cast member of The Office.
+In August 2002, she portrayed Ben Affleck in an off-Broadway play called Matt & Ben, which she co-wrote with her best friend from college, Brenda Withers, who played Matt Damon.
+Time magazine named it one of their "Top Ten Theatrical Events of The Year", and it was "a surprise hit" at the 2002 New York International Fringe Festival.

 Initially, Withers and Kaling had, "for their own entertainment, mockingly pretended to be the best friends Matt Damon and Ben Affleck; that pretending spawned Matt & Ben, the goofy play that reimagined how Damon and Affleck came to write the movie Good Will Hunting."
 Kaling wrote a blog, Things I've Bought That I Love, which reemerged on her website on September 29, 2011.
-The blog was written under the name Mindy Ephron, "a name Kaling chose because she was amused by the idea of her 20-something Indian-American self as a long-lost Ephron sister."
+She wrote it under the name Mindy Ephron, "a name Kaling chose because she was amused by the idea of her 20-something Indian-American self as a long-lost Ephron sister."